Officer involved in killing of California rapper was part of prior fatal shooting

 The officers' union also said it is not the one that puts people in these dangerous situations where "they have guns, fail to follow commands, fail to stop when ordered to do so and so on," and that it is "unreasonable to believe police officers have the skills to shoot someone in the arm or shoot the gun out of their hand.
 This is real life, not television."

+Vallejo police confirmed Friday that all six of the officers involved in the McCoy shooting are expected to be back to "full duty" within the next week.

-Thompson, one of the officers involved in the fatal shooting of McCoy, was named in an excessive force complaint filed last year by a 49-year-old man who said he suffered a broken nose, a black eye and cuts to his body during a 2017 arrest.
+One of those officers, Thompson, had also been named in an excessive force complaint filed last year by a 49-year-old man who said he suffered a broken nose, a black eye and cuts to his body during a 2017 arrest.
 Another officer who was seen in bodycam footage grabbing the man left the department in October after being named in multiple force complaints, according to the Times-Herald.

 A 2017 Pew Research Center survey found that almost 75 percent of police officers in the United States say they have never fired their service weapon while on duty outside of required training.